toniarnold/DMediatR/doc/docs/serializer.md

 nulling out non-serializable members before serialization and then for rehydrating it after deserialization by setting the members again with instances from DI on the destination node.

-The `SerializationCountSerializer` is used to trace the number of node hops a DMediatR message (IRequest or INotification) has taken:
+The `SerializationCountSerializer` is used to trace the number of node hops a DMediatR message (IRequest or INotification) has taken by incrementing the object's Count property:

 [!code-csharp[SerializationCountSerializer.cs](../../src/DMediatR/SerializationCountSerializer.cs)]

-The `X509CertificateSerializer` needs the injected password from configuration to decrypt the .pfx binary for deserialization and uses plain `byte[]` serialization for the encrypted `RawData` exposed by the `X509Certificate2`
+The `X509CertificateSerializer` needs the injected password from configuration to decrypt the .pfx binary for deserialization and uses plain `byte[]` serialization for the data exported by the `X509Certificate2` object:
-object:

 [!code-csharp[X509CertificateSerializer.cs](../../src/DMediatR/X509CertificateSerializer.cs)]

 ## Serialization Classes

-### Classes for serializing `Ping` objects
+### Context for serializing `Ping` objects

 This diagram exemplifies the context for serializing of the `Ping` class deriving from `SerializationCountSerializer`: